modelop/modelop.github.io/Product Manuals/Record Sets and Control Records/index.md

 }
 ```

-Additionally, to use record sets, **control records** have to be injected into the data stream to mark the boundaries of a record set.
+Additionally, to use recordsets, **control records** have to be injected into the data stream to mark the boundaries of a record set.
 A control record is a special type of record in the data stream that does not contain input/output data, but instead requests an action to be performed on the stream.

 There are three types of control records currently supported in FastScore: